giabaod1nh-spec/LoginPageReact/README.md

 # LoginPageReact
-Login page just vite + react and tailwindcss
+Login page using vite + react and tailwindcss